Adamanatite/nlp-global-news-monitor/timelog.md

 ### 21 Nov 2022
 * *2 hour* Work on removing duplicate articles and tracking scraper staleness, needs to be run automatically again
 * *1 hour* Fixed issues and began running scraper automatically
+* *2 hour* Working on Kibana visualisation and meeting planning, don't know how to replicate BioCaster visualisations